 Be glad then that you are overwhelmed, and do not be saddened because he has overcome you.
 A thirsty man is happy when he is drinking, and he is not depressed because he cannot exhaust the spring.

-This excerpt from a commentary on the Diatessaron by Saint Ephrem (1, 18-19: SC 121, 52-53) is is a testimony to the rich, inexhaustible treasure that is Sacred Scripture.
-God’s Word is like a Spring which never runs dry, which always has the ability to satisfy our thirst for God and his truth.
-This selection is used in the Roman Catholic Office of Readings for the 6th Sunday in Ordinary Time with the accompanying biblical reading drawn from Proverbs 1:1-7, 20-33.
+This post is an excerpt from a commentary on the Diatessaron by Saint Ephrem (1, 18-19: SC 121, 52-53).
+It is is a testimony to the rich, inexhaustible treasure that is Sacred Scripture.
+God’s Word is like a Spring offering spiritual drink which never runs dry.
+This selection is used in the Roman Catholic Office of Readings for the sixth (6th) Sunday in Ordinary Time.
+The accompanying scripture reading is drawn from Proverbs 1:1-7, 20-33.